belle2/basf2/skim/doc/index-01-skim.rst

 * All statistics produced are printed to a JSON file ``skimStats.json``, indexed by skim, statistic, and sample label.
 This file is to be used by grid production tools.

 .. tip::
-   To test your own newly-developed skim, you must do the following two things in your current setup of ``basf2``:
+   To test your own newly-developed skim, you must do the following things in your current setup of ``basf2``:

    1. Add your skim to `skim.registry.skim_registry`.
 This should be an entry of the form ``(SkimCode, SkimName)``.

    2. Put your skim steering file in ``skim/standalone/``, with a name of the form ``{SkimName}_Skim_Standalone.py``.
 This skim name must match what you wrote in the registry.

+   3. If your skim relies on any particle list modules which you have added or modified, make sure these are included in ``skim/scripts/skim/``.

-   If these two things are done, then the stats tools will be able to find and run your skim.
+   If these three things are done, then the stats tools will be able to find and run your skim.

 ``b2skim-stats-submit``: Run skim scripts on test samples